Skip to Content

 Instead of giving overwhelming statistics that might be hard for kids to wrap their heads around, they break it down in a way that’s easier for children to digest.

-It’s geared for older kids to read on their own, but it would also be great for parents to read with their kids so they can talk about it as they go along.
+It’s geared for older kids to read independently, but it would also be great for parents to read with their children so they can talk about it as they go along.

 BUY IT NOW